developergakuo/information-Visualisation-Group-7-Assignment-/README.md

 https://insights.stackoverflow.com/survey?_ga=2.93265432.465840662.1648566697-1822023714.1648566697

 #  Preprocesssing ideas
 ### Patrick's ideas

 1. Convert all provided salaries (CompTotal) to a common currency (Currency) and scale it to the same payment frequency (CompFreq)
 2. Compute sets of tools used together eg (langauge, IDE, Database, framework)
    - For each user collect a set of tools they use
    - Compute popular sets

+//patrick aren't we just suppose to clean the dataset at the preprocessing step?
+At least based from the lectures/WPO, that is what is mentionned.....
-3. Remove unneccessary columns, take care of N/A or NaN data values, ensure the data entered in the required data format
+3. Remove unneccessary columns, take care of N/A or NaN data values, ensure the data entered is in the required data format....

 # Visualisation ideas
 ### Patrick's ideas